New Construction vs. Resale in Mission, TX: Which Is Right for You?

 Which One Fits Your Goals?

-• Choose resale if you value location, character, faster closings, and price flexibility for renovations.
+• Pick resale if you want location, character, faster closing, and some price flexibility.